Move to a new PC

 The simplest solution if you're using Windows would be to use Mozbackup to backup the complete profile, copy the *.pcv file it creates to the new PC, install the Mozilla application and Mozbackup on the new PC, and then use Mozbackup to restore the profile.
 Don't delete anything on your old PC until you've verified you can use the moved profile.

 If you have problems restoring the profile see the MozBackup article.
 Mozbackup is extremely popular and usually works without a problem, but due to its popularity there is plenty of experience in how to deal with problems.
 If you can't find the Mozbackup download and you're using Firefox, look in Tools -> Options -> General ->Downloads to see where it downloads files by default.
+See this article for some alternatives to Mozbackup.

 Mozilla applications such as Thunderbird, Firefox and SeaMonkey use a Profiles.ini file to find profiles.
 So just copying a profile to the default location won't work.
 You either need to use an application that updates profiles.ini for you like Mozbackup, edit it yourself, or copy the profile over an existing one that is already listed in profiles.ini.
 One advantage of it using profiles.ini is that you can store the profile almost anywhere (just don't store it in your applications program directory).